IanEscober/ianescober.github.io/_posts/2020-01-14-design-patterns-secrets-creational.md

 - You want to avoid a hierarchy of factories that matches the depth of the product it creates.
 - There are only a few combinations of state a class can have.
 ### Effects
+- Encapsulates concrete types to reduce client knowledge (coupling).
+- Work with application-specific classes without alteration.
 - Dynamically (run-time) add or remove objects.
-- Specifying new objects by varying values.
+- Create new objects by registering subclasses as prototype.
-- Specifying new objects by varying structure.
+- Create new objects by reusing (cloning) subclasses.
 - Reduced subclassing.
 - Configuring an application with classes dynamically.
 ### Relationships
-- An __Abstract Factory__ can store a set of prototypes from which to clone.
+- An __Abstract Factory__ can store a set of prototypes to clone from.
 - __Composite__ and __Decorator__ can benefit from Prototype as well.

 ## Singleton - [example](https://github.com/IanEscober/DesignPatterns/tree/master/src/Singleton)
 ### When
-- There must be exactly one instance of a class, and it must be accessible to clients from a well-known access point.
+- only one instance of class is needed and it must be globally known.
-- When the sole instance should be extensible by subclassing, and clients should be able to use an extended instance without modifying their code.
+- the sole instance is extensible by subclassing and should not affect clients after.
 ### Effects
 - Controlled access to sole instance.
-- Reduced name sapce.
+- Reduced name space.
-- Permits refinement of operations and representation.
+- Allows to dynamically load objects as well as extension.
-- Permits a variable number of instances.
+- Allows a variable number of instances (Multiton).
 - More flexible than class operations.
 ### Relationships
 - These patterns can be implemented in Singleton: __Abstract Factory, Builder,__ and __Prototype__.